-(iv) Impairment of financial assets
+(iii) Impairment of financial assets

-Financial assets, other than those at FVTPL, are assessed for indicators of impairment at the end of each reporting period.
+Financial assets, held by the Group, are assessed for indicators of impairment at the end of each reporting period.
 Financial assets are considered to be impaired when there is objective evidence that, as a result of one or more events that occurred after the initial recognition of the financial asset, the estimated future cash flows of the investment have been affected.